Yankees vs. Rays Player Props Betting Odds

 |0

-- Arozarena heads into this game looking to extend his six-game hit streak.
-In his last 10 outings he is batting .297 with two doubles, a triple, four home runs, three walks and eight RBI.
+- Franco heads into this matchup looking to extend his two-game hit streak.
+In his last five games he is hitting .316 with two doubles, a home run, two walks and four RBI.

 |Opponent